 Before you can consider the best dog food for hypothyroidism or the best food for hyperthyroidism, you need to know the difference between the two thyroid ailments.
 The thyroid gland is located near the throat and has a shape similar to a butterfly.
 In a nutshell, it is a control center for your body.
 The hormones secreted through the thyroid gland impact the actions of the heart, brain, organs, and muscles.
 Thyroid function is responsible for the hormone release that ensures the body uses energy properly.

 The biggest difference between hyperthyroidism and hypothyroidism is the hormone output by the thyroid gland.
-With hypothyroidism in dogs or humans, the thyroid gland is underactive.
+In hypothyroid dog or humans, the gland is an underactive thyroid gland.
 The pituitary gland doesn’t produce enough TSH.
 This means that there is an underproduction of thyroid hormones.
-This causes your thyroid function to slow down, negatively impacting metabolism and body functions.
+This causes your thyroid function to slow down, negatively impacting the dog’s metabolism and body functions.

 Signs of hypothyroidism in dogs include: